davidpeckham/sublime-filterlines/README.md

 ### Package Control ###

-Install Will Bond's [Package Control](http://wbond.net/sublime_packages/package_control), and then:
+Install Will Bond's [Package Control](https://sublime.wbond.net/installation), and then:

-* In the Command Palette, enter `Package Control: Install Package`
+* In the Command Palette, choose `Package Control: Install Package`
 * Search for `Filter Lines` and install it

-Sublime Text 3 beta users, see Will's [alpha release of Package Control for Sublime Text 3](http://wbond.net/sublime_packages/package_control/installation#ST3).

 ### Github ###